Saiki Station: Layout

-Adjacent stations
+Platforms

 History

 The private Kyushu Railway had, by 1909, through acquisition and its own expansion, established a track from Kokura to Yanagigaura.
 The Kyushu Railway was nationalised on 1 July 1907.
 Japanese Government Railways (JGR), designated the track as the Hōshū Main Line on 12 October 1909 and expanded it southwards in phases, with Saiki opening as the new southern terminus on 25 October 1916.
 It became a through-station on 20 November 1920 when the track was extended further south to Gōnohara (today Naokawa).
 On 15 December 1923, the Hōshū Main Line was renamed the Nippō Main Line.
 On 15 January 1962, the reading of the station name was changed from "Saeki" to "Saiki" with no change to the kanji characters.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 On 17 September 2017, Typhoon Talim (Typhoon 18) damaged the Nippō Main Line at several locations.
 Services between Usuki and Saiki were suspended.
 Rail services were restored on 18 December 2017.
 However JR Kyushu reported that recovery work was difficult at the site of the Tokūra Signal Box between Usuki and Tsukumi which had been covered by a landslide.
 Of the two tracks there, only one would be restored.
 According to JR Kyushu, having only a single track there (effectively closing down the signal box) would not have a large impact on its timetables and believed that it amounted to a full restoration of service.